 The complaint should include your name, address, zip code, and telephone number; the name and address of the alleged discriminatory official(s) and/or public entity; the nature of the complaint, the basis of the complaint (race, color, national origin, gender, age, sex and/or disability), and the date the alleged discrimination occurred.
 If the alleged discrimination occurred outside DOI jurisdiction, we will forward your complaint to State or Federal agency that has jurisdiction.
 You can read more about the PCR complaint process in Civil Rights Directive 2011-01.

-Sloan Farrell, Chief of the Public Civil Rights Division, can provide direct assistance and referrals.
+Sloan Farrell, Division Director of the the Public Civil Rights Division, can provide direct assistance and referrals.